Payment for jury service

 If public transport is not reasonably available or can’t be reasonably used, you can claim a private motor vehicle allowance.

 Also, if you need to travel a reasonable distance to get to public transport, a kilometric allowance may be payable.
-Complete another allowance form on your first day at court to claim this allowance.
+Contact your local courthouse to claim this allowance.

 Note: We do not reimburse or pay parking fees.